ImKKingshuk/RootShield/README.md

 <h1 align="center">RootShield</h1>
 <h3 align="center">v1.1.0</h3>

-**RootShield: The Ultimate Shield for Rooted Android Devices** - Protect your rooted Android device from unauthorized file operations and process executions! 🛡️ RootShield is a powerful kernel module that ensures your device remains secure by monitoring and preventing risky activities.
+**RootShield : The Ultimate Shield for Rooted Android Devices** - Protect your rooted Android device from unauthorized file operations and process executions! 🛡️ RootShield is a powerful kernel module that ensures your device remains secure by monitoring and preventing risky activities.
 Built to safeguard your most critical files and processes, RootShield is your device’s ultimate defense mechanism. 🛠️🔥

 ## What's New (v1.1.0)

 - **Enhanced Security**: Introduced more comprehensive protection mechanisms against unauthorized file writes and process executions.
-- **Modular Architecture**: Codebase reorganized into separate modules for better maintainability and scalability.
 - **Performance Optimizations**: Optimized kprobe handlers for improved system performance.

 ## Features